NoxNode/hrmc/README.md

 My vim config has shortcuts to run a command at line 1-9 and put the output in the prev/new window.

-zdc.c is an earlier attempt at a simple compiler in C and not totally related to HRMC, but I used it as a reference for many functions so I included it in this repo.
+zdc.c is an earlier attempt at a simple compiler in C and not totally related to HRMC, but I used it as a reference for many functions so I included it in this repo. creb.c is also an earlier attempt but more top-down, verbose, and probably a more helpful reference.